elastic/eui/README.md

 You should check out our [living style guide][docs], which contains many examples on how components in the EUI framework look and feel, and how to use them in your products.

 # Installation

+To install the Elastic UI Framework, use the `npm` CLI.

 ```
 npm install @elastic/eui